 Tivat is the most luxurious town in Montenegro.
 Although small, there is a lot you can do here.
 Enjoy a stroll along the marina, Porto Montenegro.
 As you walk along, admire the many luxurious yachts, dine at one of the many fine dining restaurants, and visit the upscale boutiques and art galleries along the promenade.
 Tivat has a vibe that makes it my favorite spot in Montenegro.

 If you’re looking to enjoy some time at the beach, soak up the sun at Waikiki Beach Club.
-You can sip on cocktails, enjoy the music, and amazing water well into the afternoon.
+Sip on cocktails, enjoy the music, and amazing water well into the afternoon.

 Another option for unwinding in the afternoon is Buddha Bar.
-Here, you can lounge around their amazing pool, enjoy cocktails and some wonderful food.
+Lounge around their amazing pool, enjoy cocktails and some wonderful food.
 These two spots really make you feel like you are on vacation.

 Day 6-7: Budva